-The agreement with Great Ecology for mitigation bank consulting services (Attachment C), in the amount of \$640,220, includes the following tasks, most of which are substantially completed: develop a base map; geotechnical and soil investigation; wetlands jurisdictional determination; functional assessment; 30% and 60% design and construction documents; and required documentation for regulatory permitting and long-term management, including the Prospectus and draft Bank Enabling Instrument.
-The Bank Enabling Instrument is a regulatory document that codifies how mitigation credits are defined, sold, and secured.
+The agreement with Great Ecology for mitigation bank consulting services (Attachment B), in the amount of \$640,220, includes the development of a base map; geotechnical and soil investigation; wetlands jurisdictional determination; functional assessment; 30% and 60% design and construction documents; and required documentation for regulatory permitting and long-term management, including the Prospectus and draft Bank Enabling Instrument.

-Amendment #1 to the agreement with Great Ecology (Attachment D), in the amount of \$22,500, included additional analysis to evaluate potential impacts to the pedestrian/bikeway bridge at the Otay River, and water level monitoring to assist in evaluating the impacts of increased tidal flow due to the Pond 20 project.
+Amendment No. 1 to the agreement with Great Ecology (Attachment C), in the amount of \$22,500, included additional analysis to evaluate potential impacts to the pedestrian/bikeway bridge at the Otay River, and water level monitoring to assist in evaluating the impacts of increased tidal flow due to the Pond 20 project.

-In reviewing the ORERP 30% grading plan for coordination and planning purposes, Staff determined that additional mitigation bank design work is required to accommodate the ORERP design, including the temporary berm that will be constructed immediately north of the mitigation bank.
-Amendment #2 to the agreement with Great Ecology (Attachment E), in the amount of \$30,000, included an update to the Pond 20 mitigation bank design to be consistent with the proposed ORERP design, including the planned temporary berm on Refuge land.
+Amendment No. 2 to the agreement with Great Ecology (Attachment D), in the amount of \$30,000, included an update to the Pond 20 mitigation bank design to be consistent with the proposed ORERP design, including the planned temporary berm on Refuge land.